It’s Personal – Accessing Youth Mental Health Services

 “We kept on thinking it was just puberty, but the signs were getting worse to the degree he ended up saying he felt sick all the time and he couldn’t get to school.”

 The Solutions & Help Available

-Mental Health Commissioning Manager at SNPHN, Craig Parsons says, “One of the things that we frequently hear at Sydney North Primary Health Network is that young people don’t know where to go to access help or mental health services or just don’t feel confident asking for support. headspace services are great because they operate as a one-stop-shop that young people can go to get the support that they need, and if they are accessing services for a mental health issue they can also get additional support around their physical health, sexual health, drugs and alcohol, or work and study issues.
+Mental Health Commissioning Manager at SNHN, Craig Parsons says, “One of the things that we frequently hear at Sydney North Health Network is that young people don’t know where to go to access help or mental health services or just don’t feel confident asking for support. headspace services are great because they operate as a one-stop-shop that young people can go to get the support that they need, and if they are accessing services for a mental health issue they can also get additional support around their physical health, sexual health, drugs and alcohol, or work and study issues.

 “headspace services in the local region are also expanding.
 There are the existing headspace services in Chatswood and Brookvale which will continue to operate, but we will also introduce additional services in Hornsby, Ryde and the Upper Northern Beaches.”

-Sydney North Primary Health Network also funds services for young people with more severe mental illness including the Karrikin Program – an outreach based program which means they provide support to young people in their home or in other locations which they feel more comfortable.
-SNPHN also fund specialist support services for people who have drug and alcohol problems and that program is delivered by the Sydney Drug, Education & Counselling Centre (SDECC) out of Manly and Chatswood and will soon be extending into Ryde.
+Sydney North Health Network also funds services for young people with more severe mental illness including the Karrikin Program – an outreach based program which means they provide support to young people in their home or in other locations which they feel more comfortable.
+SNHN also fund specialist support services for people who have drug and alcohol problems and that program is delivered by the Sydney Drug, Education & Counselling Centre (SDECC) out of Manly and Chatswood and will soon be extending into Ryde.

 Psychologist Kym Carlson says, “People who are looking after 12-25 year-olds might be looking out for signs such as isolation and irritability.
 It can be difficult to identify with young people because some of these mood ebb and flow traits are just considered a normal part of the teenage or adolescent years.
 It’s really when you get that feeling that something is more serious.